CtrlK

 Progressive Disclosure

-The content is well-organized with clear sections and a quick reference table, but it's a monolithic ~180-line document with no bundle files.
-The repeated pitfalls across sections and the 'Known Pitfalls' summary section suggest content that could benefit from being split into separate reference files.
-However, there are no external files to reference, and the single external link is to Composio docs.
+The content is well-organized with clear sections and a quick reference table, but it's a monolithic ~180-line document with no bundle files to offload detail into.
+The repeated pitfalls and detailed parameter lists for each workflow could be split into separate reference files.
+The single external link to Composio docs is appropriate but the skill itself could benefit from splitting detailed workflow docs out.

 2 / 3